 Sub-Fund Investment Objective Investment Restrictions (including China A-Shares traded in the ChiNext market of the SZSE and the STAR Board of the SSE) Max.
 69% of Sub-Fund assets may be invested via FII Program Hong Kong Restriction applies VAG Investment Restriction applies GITA Restriction for Equity Sub-Funds applies Benchmark: MSCI China All Shares Total Return Net.
 Degree of Freedom: significant.
-Expected Overlap: major Allianz Clean Planet Long-term capital growth by investing in global Equity Markets with a focus on companies with an engagement in the area of enabling a cleaner environment in accordance with the SDG-Aligned Strategy Type A. Min.
+Expected Overlap: major Allianz Clean Planet Long-term capital growth by investing in global Equity Markets with a focus on companies with an engage- ment in the area of enabling a cleaner environment in accordance with the SDG-Aligned Strategy Type A. Min.
 90% of Sub-Fund assets are invested in Equities as described in the investment objective Max.
-10% of Sub-Fund assets may be invested in Equities other than described in the investment objective, which may or may not be related to climate change or green or environmental, social and governance or sustainability factors Companies engaging in the area of enabling a cleaner environment are companies which offer products or solutions with active positive contribution to overcoming challenges related to three key dimensions of a clean environment which include (i) clean land, (ii) energy transition, and (iii) clean water as targeted by the SDGs No.2, 3, 6, 7, 9, 11, 12, 13, 14 and 15 Max.
-10% of Sub-Fund assets may be invested in convertible debt securities, including contingent convertible bonds Max.
-10% of Sub Fund assets may be held directly in Deposits and/or invested in Money Market Instruments and/or in money market funds for liquidity management.
+10% of Sub-Fund assets may be in- vested in Equities other than described in the investment objective, which may or may not be related to climate change or green or environmental, social and governance or sustainability factors Companies engaging in the area of enabling a cleaner environment are companies which offer products or solutions with active posi- tive contribution to overcoming challenges related to three key dimensions of a clean environment which include (i) clean land, (ii) energy transition, and (iii) clean water as targeted by the SDGs No.24, 3, 6, 7, 9, 11, 12, 13, 14 and 15 Max.
+10% of Sub-Fund assets may be in- vested in convertible debt securities, includ- ing contingent convertible bonds Max.
+10% of Sub-Fund assets may be held directly in Deposits and/or invested in Mon- ey Market Instruments and/or in money market funds for liquidity management.
 Max.
-50% of Sub-Fund assets may be invested in Emerging Markets Max.
-10% of Sub-Fund assets may be invested in Emerging Markets Max.
-10% of Sub-Fund assets may be invested in the China A-Shares market SDG-Aligned Strategy Type A (including exclusion criteria) applies Hong Kong Restriction applies Taiwan Restriction applies GITA Restriction for Equity Sub-Funds applies Benchmark: MSCI AC World (ACWI) Total Return Net (for measurement and comparison of the Sub- Fund's performance only) Allianz Cyber Security Long-term capital growth by investing in Equities in the global equity markets with a Cyber security means practices defending computers, servers, mobile devices, electronic systems, networks and data
+30% of Sub-Fund assets may be in- vested in Emerging Markets Max.
+10% of Sub-Fund assets may be in- vested in the China A-Shares market SDG-Aligned Strategy Type A (including exclusion criteria) applies Hong Kong Restriction applies Taiwan Restriction applies GITA Restriction for Equity Sub-Funds ap- plies Benchmark: MSCI AC World (ACWI) Total Return Net (for measurement and compari- son of the Sub- Fund's performance only) Allianz Cyber Security Long-term capital growth by investing in Equities in the global equity markets with a Cyber security means practices defending computers, servers, mobile devices, electronic systems, networks and data

-&lt;sup>4 The Sub-Fund's investment focus on companies engaging in the area of enabling a cleaner environment would increase the availability of clean land with sustainable agriculture and aquaculture, resulting in an abundant food supply from sustainable sources and achieving the SDG of zero hunger.
+4 The Sub-Fund's investment focus on companies engaging in the area of enabling a cleaner environment would increase the availability of clean land with sustainable agriculture and aquaculture, resulting in an abundant food supply from sustainable sources and achieving the SDG of zero hunger.